 Whilst French doors can be a perfectly secure option, and is certainly more secure than sliding doors in most cases.
 A poorly installed French door will be a lot easier to break than a well installed French door.
 So, your first line of defence is making sure the installation goes well.
 Whether you install the french doors yourself or you've hired a professional to do the job, there are a few key things to think about.
 Before you start looking to more elaborate and invasive measures, the first thing you should do is open and close your doors a few times.
 Make sure they are tight, stable and that there is minimal space between the bottom of your doors and the threshold.

-Risks – The panels of glass that are the main reason many people choose French doors over sliding doors or traditional wooden doors could also be their greatest weakness.
+Risks – The panels of glass that are the main reason many people choose French doors over sliding patio doors or traditional wooden doors could also be their greatest weakness.
 If your glass is reinforced and/or double glazed then this is less of an issue of course.
 Many opportunists could also exploit the divide between your doors.

 Locks – Any exterior French doors should be installed with a decent, three-point locking mechanism.
 Otherwise they could quite easily be kicked or pried open with enough force.
 The hinges on your doors could also be unscrewed if they are not properly secured to the door frame.
 You’ll want to make sure you use screws that are at least 3 inches long to ensure this doesn’t happen.

 Materials – We’ve already discussed how single pane glass can be easily broken to allow access.
 But most French door frames are made of wood and wood can also be broken.
 As such, the thicker the wood, the better.
 Of course, thicker wood will be more expensive, but it will also look more desirable and will better protect your home from the elements and intruders.
 So as far as we’re concerned, good quality wood is a crucial investment!